FAQ & Policies

 Explorer and Scholar Tracks are only available as packages at this time.

 What vaccinations do you require?

 Dogs must be up-to-date on age-appropriate vaccinations; vaccinations must be given at least one week prior to attending training.
 We require rabies (if dogs are old enough) as well as distemper, parvovirus, parainfluenza, and hepatitis (DHLPP or DHPP).
 Vaccinations must be given by a licensed veterinarian along with an exam.
 Proof of titer test will also be accepted.
 Flea prevention is highly recommended.

 What if my dog is sick?
 What if I or my family is sick?

-Dogs should have no signs of illness or parasites before attending an in-person private lesson or Explore & Learn.
+Dogs should have no signs of illness or parasites before attending an in-person private lesson or an Explorer/Scholar session.

 Humans should not attend in-person training if ill.
 See below for information specific to COVID-19 diagnoses and illness.